ibm-cloud-docs/pattern-classic-edge-gateway/service-management-design.md

 Examine what logs are required for troubleshooting and auditing, as well as the retention policy necessary to meet the audit and compliance requirements.

-{{site.data.keyword.loganalysislong_notm}} can be used to manage to operate system logs, application logs, and platform logs in the {{site.data.keyword.cloud_notm}}. {{site.data.keyword.loganalysislong_notm}} offers administrators, DevOps teams, and developers advanced features to filter, search, and tail log data, define alerts, and design custom views to monitor application and system logs.
+{{site.data.keyword.logs_full_notm}} can be used to manage to operate system logs, application logs, and platform logs in the {{site.data.keyword.cloud_notm}}. {{site.data.keyword.logs_full_notm}} offers administrators, DevOps teams, and developers advanced features to filter, search, and tail log data, define alerts, and design custom views to monitor application and system logs.

-For more information, see [Getting started with {{site.data.keyword.loganalysislong_notm}}](/docs/log-analysis?topic=log-analysis-getting-started#getting-started).
+For more information, see [Getting started with {{site.data.keyword.logs_full_notm}}](/docs/cloud-logs?topic=cloud-logs-getting-started).

 ## Activity Tracking
 {: #activity-tracker}